lairdrt/tm4c123G-keil/README.md

 1. Plug in your LaunchPad to an available USB port on your development computer.
 2. Open up the Windows Device Manager (type **Device Manager** in the Windows search bar).
 3. Scroll down in the device list and find the **Other devices** category.
-4. You're lookikng for two devices that have been added when you plugged in the Launchpad:
+4. You're looking for two devices that have been added when you plugged in the Launchpad:

 ![dmotherdev](https://github.com/lairdrt/tm4c123g-keil/assets/31704471/23a27c06-a803-4f8f-9283-3799e2c6ef94)